shrenujgandhi/FSE-2012-UMLtoCSP-UOST/build-vm/Readme.md

 In this folder, you will find:
 * Vagrantfile
 * vagrant-provision-reboot-plugin
-* shell folder
+* ShellScript folder
-  * install_chocolatey.cmd
+  * install_chocolatey.cmd - command to install chocolatey
   * InstallChocolatey.ps1
-  * install_jre.cmd.bat
+  * install_jre.cmd.bat - command to install jre1.8.0_65

 Environment
 -----
-The virtual machine is a Windows 7 operating system.
+The virtual machine is a Windows 7 32 bit operating system.
 Box name : rifung/win7_32

 Pre-requisite for the tools